 We work hard to ensure that our security measures are dynamic, not static, and are continually enhanced as new technology becomes available.

 We would like to send you information about products and services of ours and other companies in our group which may be of interest to you.
-If you have consented to receive marketing, you may opt out at any time by simply clicking the unsubscribe link at the bottom of any email or by sending us an email at firstname.lastname@example.org.
+You may opt out of any marketing communications at any time by simply clicking the unsubscribe link at the bottom of any email or by sending us an email at firstname.lastname@example.org.
 You have a right at any time to stop us from contacting you for marketing purposes.

 You have the right to request a copy of the information that we hold about you.
 If you would like a copy of some or all of your personal information, please email or write to us at the following address: email@example.com or 2 Stanley Road, Poole, Dorset, BH15 1QY.